 To be truly honest, I do not feel competent to write about exalted spiritual subjects of the relationship between Radha and Krishna and subjects in connection to it, in which realm falls this particular story about the appearance of Radha Kunda.
 Without false humility, I have no spiritual capacity to comprehend those truths in purity as they are.
 But, I dare to deal with these topics as material for teaching young children, because I feel protected by the innocence of a child’s understanding.
 So, I present these pastimes to the children as simple and innocent as possible, without going into esoteric explanations.
 I allow myself to be carried away by the sincere delight that children express for these exalted pastimes, and try to look at them through the eyes of children – playfully and enthusiastically, with caution not to lose the attitude of respect and reverence.

-We will celebrate the appearance day of Radha Kunda in two days and I share here the story suitable for young children of preschool and early grades ages.
+We will celebrate the appearance day of Radha Kunda in two days and I share a story suitable for young children in preschool and early grades.
 Below the story, you will find themes for discussion you can have with children after reading or narrating it.
-As I have explained, I do not enter into discussion with children about the exalted position of Radharani and Her love for Krishna.
+As I have explained, I do not enter into discussions with children about the exalted position of Radharani and Her love for Krishna.
 I believe that children at this age accept these exalted truths as they are, without much intellectual explanation.
-Children accept wholeheartedly that Krishna is Supreme God and that Radha is Supreme Goddess – They are best of all heroes and children do not question it.
+Children accept wholeheartedly that Krishna is Supreme God and that Radha is Supreme Goddess – They are the best of all heroes and children do not question it.
 The time will come to have deeper talks about it in years to come.